Part 8: Lessons Learned & Getting Prepared for Stimulus Funding

 - Nick Goldstein (VP of Regulatory Affairs – American Road & Transportation Builders Association – ARTBA)

 Ensure that any funding appropriated for surface transportation programs is indeed additive to the overall investment picture.
 In 2009, the federal ARRA investment only supplanted the cuts made by states to their programs.
 If states need additional funding this year to offset revenue declines, federal lawmakers should not confuse that as stimulus as it will not increase the overall transportation construction marketplace.

 States need maximum flexibility to manage fund use to their distinct and varied needs.
 In 2009, ARRA and shovel-ready was extremely restrictive in terms of how/where project money could be spent and resulted in the use of dollars based on shovel-ready projects instead of being used where there were the greatest needs and economic benefits.
 As a result, there were a lot of highway paving done while not much in the way of expansions/safety/modernization.
 Additionally, the 2009 federal reporting requirements and certifications were inefficient and cumbersome.

-Does your firm have experiences and lessons learned from the 2009 ARRA Infrastructure Act that could be applied to a potential infrastructure stimulus bill this year or next?
+We also asked about lessons learned from the 2009 ARRA Infrastructure Act that could be applied to a potential infrastructure stimulus bill.
+Here are a few answers: